+According to the Montreal Convention from 1991, plastic explosives need to be marked in Switzerland for the purpose of detection.
+Furthermore, Switzerland also marks civil explosives.
+Only explosives which contain these microscopic particles can be legally put on the market.
+The particles are designed to endure the explosion and can be collected for forensic analysis.
+The taggants are fluorescent and consist of multiple coloured layers, representing an unique identification code (production place, time span and lot).
+Finally, all explosives are marked with bar codes for identification and traceability throughout Europe.
 Fedpol is responsible for the certification of explosives and pyrotechnical devices put on the market in Switzerland.
-It ensures that the legislation in this area is enforced, issues import and manufacturing licences and checks that the compliance requirements are fulfilled.
+It ensures that the legislation (for example regarding marking) in this area is enforced, issues import and manufacturing licences and checks that the compliance requirements are fulfilled.
 Fedpol also operates a database on all incidents occurring in Switzerland involving explosives and pyrotechnical devices, and provides other agencies and private individuals with advice.

-In addition, fedpol operates the Swiss national Bomb Data Center and is actively involved in the international Bomb Data Center Working Group (IBDCWG) and Network.
+In addition, fedpol operates the Swiss national Bomb Data Center, is actively involved in the international Bomb Data Center Working Group (IBDCWG) and Network and participates at the relevant Interpol and Europol bodies.